Lingshui Li Autonomous County

-Língshuǐ Li Autonomous County is an autonomous county in Hainan, China.
+Lingshui Li Autonomous County is an autonomous county in Hainan, China.
 It is one of the six autonomous counties of Hainan with a postal code of 572400, and in 1999 a population of 318,691, largely made up of the Li people.
 Notably the beautiful Niuling (牛岭) mountain delimits the tropical area of the county.
 A well-known natural sight, part of the Chinese Riviera is Xiangshuiwan or Perfume bay (香水湾).
 Monkey Island, a popular tourist destination located in Lingshui County, is a state-protected nature reserve for macaques.
 Lingshui is also home to the military base where a U.S. airplane crew were held during the Hainan Island incident in 2001.
 In September 2010, officials signed and scheduled the construction of the largest sea world theme park in Asia.
 The Lingshui Li'an Harbor Ocean Theme Park signing ceremony took place at the Narada Resort in Perfume Bay and the opening is planned for 2013.

 Climate

+Lingshui has a tropical wet and dry climate (Köppen Aw).
+The average high temperature in the coldest month is 25 °C (77 °F), cold waves are rare, and the Diaoluoshan National Nature Reserve in the territory is home to China's lowland rainforest.